taocao/second-brain-ai-assistant-course/apps/second-brain-online/README.md

 # 🚀 Installation and Usage Guide for the Second Brain Online Module

-This guide will help you set up and run the Second Brain Online Module which contains the code for modules 6: the RAG agentic app and LLMOps layer.
+This guide will help you set up and run the Second Brain Online Module which contains the code for **Module 6: the RAG agentic app and LLMOps layer**.

 Note that this module is completely independent from the offline ML pipelines.
 Thus, it comes with its own set of dependencies and requirements.
+Also, it is required to have the offline ML pipelines running in order to use this module.

 # 📑 Table of Contents